Can I inherit a home with a Reverse Mortgage? Answer: Of course, IF you’re the heir.

 - It was designed to grow faster than standard appreciation rates.

-The Old Reverse Mortgage was designed to exhaust the home’s equity within about 15 years.
-So if the homeowner kept the mortgage that long the home was likely upside down and there was no equity in the home to be inherited by the heirs.
+The design of the Old Reverse Mortgage was to exhaust the home’s equity within about 15 years.
+So the home was likely to go upside down if the homeowner kept the mortgage that long.
+Therefore, there was no equity in the home to be inherited by the heirs.

 The new Reverse Mortgage